ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 1. Create a table for System 1 with column headers for number of segments ($n$), frequency ($f$), $v_{λf}$, and % Difference of $v$.
 Your first entry in number of segments should be 1.

-2. Video 2 sweeps through frequencies with System 1.
+2. Video 2 shows a sweep through frequencies with System 1.
 Watch the video and determine the frequency at which you see one standing wave segment.
-Record the frequency for your standing wave with one segment in your table.
+Record the frequency for the standing wave with one segment in your table.

 ::: Question
 a.
 Now calculate the speed from the wavelength ($\lambda$) and frequency ($f$).
 Denote this $v_{\lambda f}$.
 Use the equation $v_{\lambda f} = f \lambda$.
 Use Equation 3 to calculate the wavelength.
 Record this in the System 1 table you just made.
 Show your work.

 b.
 Compare the two values of speed.
-Use the $v_{F\mu}$ from your Constants Table and the $v_{\lambda f}$ that you just calculated.
+Use the $v_{T\mu}$ from your Constants Table and the $v_{\lambda f}$ that you just calculated.
 What is the percent difference between these two values?
 Record this in the System 1 table you just made.
 Show your work.
 :::

-3. Continue watching Video 2 and repeat Step 2 for standing waves of two, three, four, and five segments.
+3. Continue watching Video 2 and repeat Step 2 for standing waves of two, three, four and five segments.

 :::
 <!-- End Exercise -->